Staff MEMBERS

 BRIAN ARONOFF attend Ridge High School where he played basketball under Coach Feath.
 After high school, Coach Aronoff attended Fairleigh Dickinson in Madison, NJ.
 After graduating college, Coach Aronoff returned to Ridge High School where he has served as the Varsity Assistant since 2016.
 Coach Aronoff has coached with multiple AAU organizations and instructed at clinics/camps across NJ.

-CARLOS BARNES JR (CJ) played collegiate basketball at Moravian University where he was earned many accolades including being a 1,000-point scorer (15th in school history), 2-Time 2nd-Team All-Conference, 2-Time Conference Champion (2018 & 2019) and 2nd in school history in 3-pointers made.
+CARLOS BARNES JR played collegiate basketball at Moravian University where he was earned many accolades including being a 1,000-point scorer (15th in school history), 2-Time 2nd-Team All-Conference, 2-Time Conference Champion (2018 & 2019) and 2nd in school history in 3-pointers made.
 In 2020, he graduated with a Bachelor’s in Management and Minor in Philosophy.
 Since college, Coach Barnes has been a member of the North Hunterdon Boys Basketball staff.

 VICKY BENEVENTINE (United Alumni) is a graduate of Montclair State University with a concentration in Social Sciences and Humanities and a minor in Mathematics.
 Coach Beneventine started her basketball career at Ridge High School, earning a captain position and 2nd team All-Conference honors for her junior and senior seasons.
 She then continued her basketball career at Montclair State University.
 During her freshman year, the team went 29-1 and reached the NCAA Sweet Sixteen.
 During Coach Beneventine's sophomore year, the team made it to the NCAA Elite Eight and then the Final Four during her junior year.
 Prior to the NCAA Tournament, the Montclair State University Women's Basketball team won the NJAC Championship.
 Coach Vicky is currently an assistant coach at Fairleigh Dickinson University (Madison).